rebrowser/rebrowser-bot-detector/README.md

 ### navigatorWebdriver
 Good old `navigator.webdriver`.
 It's Chrome's way to indicate that this browser is running by automation software.

-Fix: just use the `--disable-blink-features=AutomationControlled` switch when you run your Chrome.
+Fix: just use the `--disable-blink-features=AutomationControlled` switch when you launch your Chrome.

 ### bypassCsp
 Sometimes developers use `page.setBypassCSP(true)` to be able to run their scripts in some specific edge cases to avoid Content Security Policy (CSP) limitations.
 This behavior is unacceptable in any real browser as it's a high security risk.